cucumber/action-publish-subrepo/README.md

 # action-publish-subrepo
 GitHub Action to publish a subdirectory of a repo to a read-only mirror.

+No matter what branch the action runs on, the `main` branch will be published to the mirror repo.
+Tags will be pushed too.

 The name of the target repo to mirror into is inferred from the repo where the action is running and the given `working-directory`.

 e.g. https://github.com/cucumber/messages => https://github.com/cucumber/messages-php